asyncapi/website/pages/blog/json-schema-beyond-validation.md

   "someOptionalProperty": "string"
 }
 ```
-Notice how the `not` keyword reverses the validation result after step 5.
+Notice how the `not` keyword reverses the validation result of step 5, which is why the inner schema is validated before the keyword itself.
 ```json
 {
   "$schema": "http://json-schema.org/draft-07/schema#",